ChrisSong1994/synology-api/document/docs/guide/start/introduce.md

 This project is inspired by [synology-api](https://github.com/N4S4/synology-api), which is a Python wrapper for Synology API.

-I'm a Frontend developer, I want build a tool to help me manage my Synology NAS, so I decide to write a wrapper for Synology API use javascript.
+I'm a Frontend developer, I want build a tool to help me manage my Synology NAS, so I decide to write a wrapper for Synology API use Javascript.

 And this project also can be used in Node.js, CLI.